Butadon: Obihiro Butadon

 The Tokachi Subprefecture style of butadon is a bowl of rice topped with pork cooked with a sweet and spicy sauce.
 The founder of Pancho, a popular restaurant in Obihiro, is considered responsible for the dish's creation.

 Raising pigs in the Tokachi region started around the end of the Meiji era and since then pork became very popular.
 Pancho's founder wanted to provide an invigorating dish for laborers, so eel was considered as an ingredient, but eel was difficult to obtain.
 Thus, pork was selected due to its ready availability.

 In 2003, to differentiate from Gyūdon chain butadon, this style of butadon is referred to as "Obihiro butadon", "Obihiro style butadon", or "Tokachi butadon".

-This dish is offered in many restaurants in eastern Hokkaido as a Tokachi specialty and enjoyed with additional seasonings of sugar and soy sauce.
+This dish is offered in many restaurants in eastern Hokkaido as a Tokachi specialty and eaten with additional seasonings of sugar and soy sauce.
 Some stores differ in preparation of the pork (grilled or teppanyaki) and toppings (the whites of green onions, green peas).